CorentinPresvots/DATABASE_ELECTRICAL_SIGNALS/README.md

 Quantization levels range from -32767 to 32767, or 19 bits

-The quantization step for voltage signals is 18.310550000000003 V per level
+The quantization step size for voltage signals is 18.310550000000003V per level

-The quantization step for current signals is 4.3140030000000005 A per level
+The quantization step size for current signals is 4.3140030000000005A per level

 ## Examples of Observed Voltage and Current Signals